ISLANDS A-Z | CRETE | CYCLADES | DODECANESE | EASTERN AEGEAN |

 There is one thing I miss in Chora, I would like more eateries with outdoor seating.
 The fact that many restaurants only have tables inside have a natural explanation: there is simply no room in the narrow alleys.

-Some of the exceptions are Kalypso and The Mills.
+Some of the exceptions is The Mills.
 I think that The Mills is one of the best tavernas on Ios.
 Here you can browse through the Greek cuisine at its best.
 It is not just the food, the restaurant lies under the magnificent windmills at the other side of Chora, which makes the dinner even more enjoyable.
 The nice owner Kyriakos is also one of the reasons to go here.
-Kalypso is located on a small square in the lower part of Chora.
-Also here they serve Greek food, sometimes good, sometimes not as good.
-The location is perfect if you like to people-watch.

 Restaurant The Mills at the windmills in Chora.